SecretDecks/Documentation/SmartContract-Drafts.md

 ## Contract A: Platform <-> Artist *(verification, network fee, copyright, royalties ...)*
 - personal **verification** of artist (if remote via zoom) to team, to platform/community; verification hash created for artist; artist can integrate hash into other social media accounts, in order for buyers to verify authenticity of pieces
-- a fixed **network fee** is charged to cover for: basic technical infrastruxure, token minting, content storage (ipfs & encryption via Arweave); a fixed service fee is charged to cover for: creation of meta data templates, translation of contract data presentation and copy writing for art pieces, facilitation of "drop"; the service fee revenue is allocated to the (SD@DAO) foundation fund pool
+- a fixed **network fee** is charged to cover for: basic technical infrastructure, token minting, content storage (ipfs & encryption via Arweave); a fixed service fee is charged to cover for: creation of meta data templates, translation of contract data presentation and copy writing for art pieces, facilitation of "drop"; the service fee revenue is allocated to the (SD@DAO) foundation fund pool
 - the **copyright** will always remain with the artist(s) that created that piece; except if at a later stage it will be possible for the artist(s) to decide if and how they want to part with the copyright of a specfic piece
 - Before creation of the piece, the artist(s) will decide if and how high a **royalty** shall be paid upon each subsequent sale of any given piece, on 3rd party markets or via a SD® app alike